-Director, Writer & Poet, Evie Golding represents social issues through her work.
+Director & Writer Evie Golding represents social issues and stigmatised topics through her work.
 Evie is an advocate for mental health awareness and female empowerment, her emotive art aiming to break boundaries and open up conversation.

 Most recently Evie wrote and has now directed her latest drama short film 'To Be A Woman'.
 Which dives deep into the emotional and psychological impacts of having female reproductive health issues.
-'To Be A Woman' is to be released mid 2022.
+'To Be A Woman' is soon to be released.

 Evie's latest directing release 'Moving Clouds' for World Mental Health Day was supported by brands such as Kodak and features the talented The Nasty Poet.